+Word Bank Phrase Bank Communication Box

-bread plate serviette spices table cloth refreshing to lay the table to serve food festive table soda water to give sth a holiday look to be ready-made to enjoy every minute of sth Communication Box As you see ...
+bread plate to lay the table As you see

+serviette to serve food

+spices festive table

+table cloth soda water

+refreshing to give sth a holiday look

+to be ready-made

+to enjoy every minute of sth

 Look at the picture and say how the table is laid.
+When does your family lay the table in such a way?